Street93/ml-lecture-2015-project/doc/notes.md

   I don't see why this should work very well, but let's try.
 * Least squares
   Seems to be robust for many scenarios.
+* Density trees
+  A nonparametric approach will probably work well with word embeddings.
 * Try to fit some other geometry
   Can we fit some other shapes on our data?
   Spheres?
 Polyedra?